-Allowed operating The storage level may vary in this range. range Storage management measures are permitted.
+Table 7.
+Overview of the required ranges of chergy capacity Allowed operating The storage level may vary in this range. range Storage management measures are permitted.
 Energy capacity in alert state When a frequency deviation occurs that meets the criteria for the alert state, the allowed operating range may be left and the operating range that has been reserved for the alert state may be used.
-Energy capacity for Once the SOC limiting values as defined above activating reserve are exceeded, the reserved range for activating operation reserve operation is used.
-Energy capacity for reserve operation The remaining energy capacity is used to activate FCR in reserve operation.
-In this state the unit may discharge.

-Table 6: Overview of the required ranges of energy capacity
+Table 7: Overview of the required ranges of energy capacity